Available now as a part of The Fates Trilogy

 The Fates, three women who control the magical universe, got fired.
 On the run, they turn to an old friend for help, but that friend died.
 Her niece, Vivian Kineally, runs her estate.
 Vivian, who loves comic books.
 Vivian, who also happens to be psychic.

-Dexter Grant, the inspiration for the greatest superhero of all time, lives in reduced circumstances.
-Now he runs a pet store in Portland, Oregon, and privately calls himself a Kitten Superhero because he saves stray animals.
-He aspires to something greater, but his magic has been restricted—by the Fates.
+Dexter Grant, the inspiration for the greatest superhero of all time, lives a simple life.
+He runs a pet store in Portland, Oregon, and privately calls himself a Kitten Superhero because he saves stray animals.
+But he aspires to something greater.

-The Fates steer Vivian to Dexter Grant.
+The Fates steer Vivian to Dexter.
 They want his help.
-He’s not willing to give it.
-But now that he’s met Vivian, he’s not willing to give her up either.
-Dexter Grant must save the Fates—and discover his own fate, all at the same time.
+Together, Vivian and Dexter must save the Fates—and deal with true love all at the same time.